orlicekm/CsharpCourse/Lectures/Lecture11/PITCHME.md

 +++
 ### Thread Pool
 * A collection of threads which **can be used to execute tasks in background**
-  * **Once thread completes its task then it sent to the pool to a queue of waiting threads, where it can be reused**
+  * **Once the thread completes its task it is sent to the pool to a queue of waiting threads, where it can be reused**
   * Reusability avoids to create more threads and this enables **less memory consumption**
 * `ThreadPool` Class in `System.Threading` namespace